IntersectMBO/hf-wg-documentation/policies/hardfork-submission-criteria.md

 ### Definitions

-- **Full Release**:
+- **Full Release**: A new release intended for use on Mainnet.
+Not a pre-release.
--
+- **Hardfork Ready**: A state of tooling as indicated by the builder.

 ## Submission

 ### Must see for submission

-- Full release node version - out for at least 1 week.
+- Full release of *hardfork ready* Cardano haskell node - available for at least one week.
-  - This counter can be reset by breaking change release - minor version.
+  - The one week counter can be reset by breaking change releases.
-  - Examples to be provided
-- Testnets hardforked: Preview (2 epochs  - 1 day epochs), PreProd (no strict time limit).
+- Preview Testnet hardforked - 2 epochs (1 day epochs)
+- PreProd Testnet hardforked - no strict time limit.
-- Tooling readiness (full releases) - DB-Sync, cardano-wallet, ogmios.
+- Tooling readiness (full releases) - [DB-Sync](https://github.com/IntersectMBO/cardano-db-sync), [cardano-wallet](https://github.com/cardano-foundation/cardano-wallet), [Ogmios](https://github.com/cardanosolutions/ogmios).
-- Engagement with all key stakeholders
+- Engagement with all key stakeholders kicked-off - tooling, exchanges, wallets, dApps/Defi, ICC, DReps, SPOs.

-## Would like to see for submission
+### Would like to see for submission

-- Like to see for submission
-- Testnets hardforked: Preview (at least 3 weeks), PreProd (2 weeks).
+- Preview Testnet hardforked - 3 epochs (1 day epochs)
+- PreProd Testnet hardforked - 2 epochs
+- Regular engagement with all key stakeholders - tooling, exchanges, wallets, dApps/Defi, ICC, DReps, SPOs.
+- Tooling Upgrades in-progress - all been reached out to and engaged:
+  - Libraries - CSL, CML, JS-SDK, CTL, Mesh, lucid, Pallas, Aiken
+  - Tools - Rosetta, GraphQL, CNTools, SPO scripts
-- Tooling readiness - CSL, CML, Blockfrost, Maestro, Kiois, mesh, lucid
+  - High level tooling - Blockfrost, Maestro, Kiois, Demeter
+  - Indexers - Kupo, Oura, Scrolls, Carp
+  - Governance - GovTool, CC-Portal, DRep Campaign, tempo.vote
+- Block explorers - in-progress - Cexplorer, AdaStat, Cardanoscan, CF explorer
-- Exchange readiness - 0-X% of top 30
+- Exchange readiness - progress is shown, confirmation of tooling upgrades for the first few.
-- Wallet readiness - 0-X% of top 10
+- Wallet readiness - progress is shown.
-- DApp readiness -  0-X% of top 30
+- DApp/Defi readiness - progress is shown.
-- Governance tooling readiness - GovTool, CC Portal.
+- SPO readiness - progress is shown.

 ## Would like to see for ratification

-Testnets hardforked: Preview (6 weeks), PreProd (3 weeks).
+The idea for this section, is it matches the metrics tracked for Chang #1.
+These are in addition to the on-chain voting ratification requirements.

+- No major holidays or events - tech teams ready to respond and support to issues
+- Preview Testnet hardforked - 42 epochs (1 day epochs)
+- PreProd Testnet hardforked - 3 epochs
-Tooling readiness -
+- SPO readiness - 80% stake measure by pool tool.
-SPO readiness - 80% stake - not sure which way is best to measre Exchange readiness - 90%
+- Exchange readiness - 80% by liquidity.
+- DApp/Defi readiness - 80% of top 20 projects.
-Wallet readiness - X%
+- Tooling readiness - 80% of named tools.
-DApp readiness -  X% of top 30
+- Wallet readiness - 80% of top 15
-Governance tooling readiness - GovTool, CC Portal
-DRep / vote delegation readiness?